drawanz/First-project-React-Testing-Library/README.md

 -- Simulating events with the RTL;

--- Test of asyc flow;
+-- Test of async flow;

 -- Creating mocks for the tests;